100% Certified Authentic

 • Tri-Compax dial layout

 The Rolex Daytona is the most famous chronograph in the world.
-Born in 1963 and named after the renowned Daytona Speedway in Florida, the Rolex Daytona has evolved quite dramatically over its 50-plus years of history.
+Born in 1963 and named after the renowned Daytona Speedway in Florida, the Rolex Daytona has evolved quite dramatically over its 50-plus years of Rolex Daytona history.
 Rolex’s now-iconic racing watch began as a manual-winding chronograph, evolved into a Zenith El-Primero powered automatic chronograph in 1988, and then finally, progressed into an entirely in-house made self-winding chronograph in 2000.

 Automatic Rolex Daytona models all sport 40mm cases with screw-down crowns and chronograph pushers, along with external tachymeter scale bezels.
 They’re available in an assortment of different materials including steel, 18k gold (yellow, white, and Everose), two-tone steel and gold, and platinum.
 Bezel options range from Cerachrom ceramic to metal to gem-set.
 Additionally, while most Rolex Daytona watches come fitted with an Oyster bracelet, there are also select models with leather straps or rubber Oysterflex bracelets.